bnchiang96/xiaohongshu-importer/README.md

 ## Acknowledgments

-- Thanks to the Obsidian community for their support and feedback during the plugin’s development.
+- Thanks to the Obsidian community for their support and feedback during the plugin’s development, including the community PR fixing the XHS URL bug.
 - Built with the Obsidian API and inspired by the community’s plugin guidelines.

 ---

 # 小红书导入器 for Obsidian <a id="chinese-readme"></a>

-**版本**：1.1.1
+**版本**：1.1.2
 **作者**：bnchiang96
 **代码仓库**：[https://github.com/bnchiang96/xiaohongshu-importer](https://github.com/bnchiang96/xiaohongshu-importer)
 **许可证**：MIT